Frequently Asked Questions

 Can I pay my tuition/fees in installments during the summer or intersession?

 No. The payment plan is NOT available for intersessions and summer terms.
 Tuition and fees must be paid in full either by personal payment or by applying for and being approved for a short-term emergency loan.
 Check Buff Advisor for information about short term tuition and fee loans using the emergency loan link.

 Will I be charged additional fees if my schedule is deleted for non-payment?

 Yes, if your priority registration schedule is deleted, you will be charged a $25 reinstatement fee to reenroll for the semester.
-If your regular registration schedule is deleted, you will be charged a $100 late registration non-payment enrollment fee to reregister for the semester.
+If your regular registration schedule is deleted, you will be charged a $100 regular registration non-payment enrollment fee to reregister for the semester.
 If you choose not to reregister for the semester, you will not owe any fees for the semester.